bcharlier/HMMA238/Courses/Intro-Python/tp.md

 print(l)
 ```

-Lists of lists is possible (e.g., to create trees, etc.):
+Lists of lists are possible (e.g., to create trees, etc.):

 ```python